codatio/codat-docs/docs/bank-feeds/create-account.md

 Finally, create a source account using our [Create source account](/bank-feeds-api#/operations/create-source-account) endpoint.
 It represents the company's actual financial account, savings account or credit card within Codat.
 We categorize accounts as a credit or a debit account type for standardization.

+If you require several source bank accounts, simply use the same endpoint to create additional accounts for the existing accounting connection.

 As an example, let's create a debit account.
 If the source account passes validation, you will receive a **synchronous response** with a `200` status code indicating a successful operation.

 :::note UK-specific requirements